HoGentTIN/linux-training-hogent/modules/network_config/030-content.md

 Remark that Red Hat has been moving away from this system since RHEL 7 and is migrating to the *NetworkManager* service.
 However, for now, the old configuration files are still present and can be used.
 See the next section for more information on editing network settings with *NetworkManager*.

-An example of a network configuration file for a EL9 system with two network interfaces, one with a dynamic IP address and one with a static IP address, is shown below:
+An example of a network configuration file for an EL9 system with two network interfaces, one with a dynamic IP address and one with a static IP address, is shown below:

 ```console
 [student@el ~]$ ls /etc/sysconfig/network-scripts/